Steve Cishek, Relief Pitcher, Chicago Cubs

 College: Carson-Newman College

-Steve Cishek, relief pitcher for the Tampa Bay Rays, was first drafted by the Miami Marlins in 2007.
+Steve Cishek, relief pitcher for the Chicago Cubs, was first drafted by the Miami Marlins in 2007.
 He played in the Marlins' minor league system from 2007 through 2010, joining the Marlins for just three games in 2010.

 In 2011, Cishek pitched 54.2 innings in 45 games with the Marlins and he had a 2.63 ERA.
 The following season, as a part-time closer for the Marlins, he had 15 saves and a 2.69 ERA in 63.2 innings in 68 games.